 The three parts that follow go into greater depth about each option.

-Alternative 1: The Hobbyist Miner
+Alternative 1: The Hobbyist Crypto Miner in Canada

-In other words, a separate legal analysis will be needed to determine the Bitcoin mining tax consequences.
-To be clear, since taxpayers in Canada do not declare mined crypto as income, a hobbyist's Bitcoin mining tax cost would be zero.
-As a result, at the moment of disposition, the Bitcoin mined by the hobby miner cannot result in a loss.
-Instead, the hobbyist will generate a gain upon selling the mined Bitcoin.
-The gain will be calculated as A minus B, where A represents the proceeds from the sale and B represents the tax expense of the disposed property.
-The gain will be equal to the proceeds received upon disposition because the tax cost of the disposed property in this scenario is nil.
+In other words, a separate legal analysis will be needed to determine the cryptocurrency mining tax consequences.
+To be clear, since taxpayers in Canada do not declare mined crypto as income, a hobbyist's crypto mining tax cost would be zero.
+As a result, at the moment of disposition, the cryptocurrency mined by the hobby miner cannot result in a loss.
+Instead, the hobbyist in Canada will generate a capital gain upon selling the mined Bitcoin.
+Capital gains are calculated as A minus B, where A represents the proceeds from the sale, and B represents the tax cost of the disposed property.
+The capital gain will be equal to the proceeds received upon disposition because the tax cost of the disposed property in this scenario is nil.
 The taxpayer pays tax on 50% of the gain as Bitcoin capital gains tax in Canada.

-Alternative 3: Mining Bitcoin as Services
+Alternative 3: Cryptocurrency Mining as Services

 "This article just provides broad information.
 It is only up to date as of the posting date.
 It has not been updated and may be out of date.
 It does not give legal advice and should not be relied on.
 Every tax scenario is unique to its circumstances and will differ from the instances described in the articles.
-If you have specific legal questions, you should seek the advice of a lawyer."
+If you have specific legal questions, you should seek the advice of a Canadian crypto tax lawyer."